 - Pay your $200 enrollment fee.

-- Complete a residence hall application at: housing.wallawalla.edu
+- Complete a residence hall application at: abode.wallawalla.edu

-- If you know who you want as a roommate, simply list their name on your application, (Note, your roommate must also complete an application and pay their enrollment fee before your room can be assigned.)
+- If you know who you want as a roommate, list their name on your application,and complete a roommate group on abode with your chosen roommate (Note, your roommate must also complete an application and pay their enrollment fee before your room can be assigned.)

 - Even if you don't know who you want as a roommate, please completely fill out the application, we can use this information to find a roommate for you after you pay your enrollment fee.